radiocosmology/alpenhorn/doc/demo.rst

 Deleting files
 --------------

-Typically you'll want to delete files off your acqusition nodes once they've been transferred off-site.
+Typically you'll want to delete files off your acquisition nodes once they've been transferred off-site.
 File deletion can be accomplished with the ``clean`` command.